ShinyTrinkets/docs/blogs/captain-log.md

 Now that the project is matured, I created this public blog to open my ideas around Trinkets suite to the general audience.

 Pheeew!
 I finally explained what's this all about!
-I want to start writing here more often, I'm writing a lot of ideas in private alredy.
+I want to start writing here more often, I'm writing a lot of ideas in private already.

 --------------------------------------------------------------------------------